Olan1/revu/README.md

 I would like to add the ability for users to comment on, like and/or rate each others reviews.

+The user agreement also needs to be filled with relevant content (currently Lorem Ipsum text).

 ## Testing

 ### Code Validation: